 Lessons from the ‘For-Profit’ Sector

-As we’ve written about in the past, increasingly non-profits have been looking to the ‘for-profit’ sector for guidance on how to limit attrition, improve retention and leverage a boost in donations.
+As we’ve written about in the past, increasingly non-profits have been looking to the ‘for-profit’ sector for guidance on how to limit attrition, improve retention and boost in donations.
 One of the vital lessons to be gleaned from a for-profit model is identifying the key drivers of loyalty.
 As described by Adrian Sargeant in Nonprofit Quarterly, these drivers break down to satisfaction, identification, trust and commitment.

 “I believe this to be relevant,” writes Sargeant, “as some donors will consciously evaluate the service provided by a nonprofit and compare it to what could be achieved ‘in return’ for their donation elsewhere.”